python/devguide/devcycle.rst

-The only changes made to a branch that is being maintained for security purposes are somewhat obviously those related to security, e.g., privilege escalation.
-Crashers and other behaviorial issues are **not** considered a security risk and thus not backported to a branch being maintained for security.
-Any releases made for a branch under security maintenance is source-only and done only when actual security patches have been applied to the branch.
+The only changes made to a branch that is being maintained for security purposes are somewhat obviously those related to security, e.g., privilege escalation, and issues that lead to crashes.
+Other behavioral issues are **not** considered a security risk and thus not backported to a branch being maintained for security.
+Any release made from a branch under security maintenance is source-only and done only when actual security patches have been applied to the branch.